BaderLab/POPPATHR/README.md

 - get_coevolution.R
 - get_properties.R

-The pipeline is currently set up to run as default on the inputs we we used for our paper: SNP genotypes for two population comparisons (**CEU_YRI** and **CEU_LWK**) along with the annotation files outlined above.
+The pipeline is currently set up to run as default on the inputs we used for our paper: SNP genotypes for two population comparisons (**CEU_YRI** and **CEU_LWK**) along with the annotation files outlined above.
 You can run the complete pipeline with these defaults by executing the following shell script on the command line: `sh run_POPPATHR.sh`

 Otherwise, you can supply POPPATHR scripts with your own data.
 You can find detailed descriptions of all R script arguments in a handy command line interface: